JoeStrout/Farmtronics/ROADMAP.md

 - bots can use weapons to fight monsters
 - bots and Home Computer can communicate via networking
 - bots can pick up and drop items
+- allow a bot to stay on top of a crop plant overnight without squashing (destroying) it

 ## Features of Uncertain Fate